lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 ~~~~~

   // -- Ack behavior

   identity ack-behavior-base-type {
     description
-      "Define when to send an Acknowledgment message";
+      "Define when to send an Acknowledgment .";
   }

   identity ack-behavior-after-All0 {